serhatgurel/sg-grid/docs/tasks/development-order-filter-sort.md

 ## How to use

 - Start at item 2.
 Mark tests in source control first.
 Implement and run tests, iterate until green.
 Move to next item.
+- After completing item 6 (demo), ensure each subsequent task updates `src/examples/FilterSortPlayground.vue` (or related wiring in `App.vue`) to demonstrate the new capability before marking the task as done.

 ## File location